bluekvirus/Stage.js/implementation/HOWTO.md

 Note that the ready event may vary in different hybrid app development package.

 #####Customized bootstrapping
-The application bootstrapping sequence can be modified, since we are simply using the Marionette.Application object, you can add your own environment preparation code in one of the 4 ways that Marionette offers:
+The application bootstrapping sequence can be modified, since we are simply using the Marionette.Application object, you can add your own environment preparation code as initializers:
 ```
-//0. "initialize:before" / onInitializeBefore:
-// - fired (on Application) just before the initializers kick off

-//1. add more initializers
+//"initialize:before" / onInitializeBefore;
 Application.addInitializer(function(options){...});

-//2. "initialize:after" / onInitializeAfter:
-// - fires (on Application) just after the initializers have finished

-//3. "start" / onStart:
-// - fires (on Application) after all initializers and after the initializer events
+Application.addInitializer(function(options){...});
+...
+//"initialize:after" / onInitializeBefore;
+//"start" / onStart;

 Application.setup({...}).run();
 ```